 1. Do landscapers need a SWMS?

-Yes, if you’re carrying out high-risk construction work (as defined by Safe Work Australia), a SWMS is mandatory.
+Yes, if you’re carrying out high-risk construction work (as defined by Safe Work Australia), a SWMS for landscaping is mandatory.
 Landscaping tasks involving powered tools, working near traffic, or excavation generally trigger this requirement.
 Even if it’s not technically required, having one shows professionalism and a strong safety culture.

 SWMS for Landscaping